 - About the music staff

-The Saint Mary Adult Choir is our largest ensemble, featuring 40 to 50 singers and continuing to grow.
+The Saint Mary Adult Choir is our largest ensemble, featuring 40 to 50 singers.
 The Adult Choir is featured every Sunday at the 10:30 mass, and during Christmas, Holy Week, and at other special occasions throughout the year.
 The Adult Choir prepares a diverse repertoire of music, from contemplative to uplifting, from gospel, to chant, to great classics.
 Rehearsals occur on Wednesdays from 7:00 to 8:30 pm in the church, from September through May.
 The choir is entirely composed of volunteers, and many cannot read music; however, we are a family who work and play together, and all musical skill levels and backgrounds are welcomed.
 Please contact Lyndon if you would like more information, or to schedule an audition/diagnostic session (not required to join the choir.)

 Rehearsals are Tuesday 3:15-4:00pm in the MacAulay Room.
 Grades 1st thru 5th.
 This choir is directed by Karen Hiller.
-This can work for both St. Mary students and students who attend other schools.
+This can work for both Saint Mary students and students who attend other schools.
 Karen will be glad to give you more details if you are interested and enrollment forms will be available.

 WHY Music Ministry for kids?